 Fortune Magazine’s Fortune 500 for 2016.

-New York Life ranks #61 on the prestigious Fortune 500 list.
+We rank #61 on the prestigious Fortune 500 list.
 Each year, Fortune magazine collects revenue data from the largest companies in the United States and publishes the rankings.
 The published list is considered a who's who of corporate America.
-New York Life has a stronger position on the Fortune 500 list than other powerful brands including Coca-Cola (62), Tyson Foods (66), Mass Mutual Life Insurance (76), Allstate (81), TIAA-CREF (82), American Express (85), Nike (91), Northwestern Mutual (100), Facebook (157), Kellogg (207), and MasterCard (294).
-With 2015 revenue of more than $45 billion, according to Fortune’s proprietary formula, New York Life once again retained its title as the largest mutual life insurance company in the United States.
+We are proud to say that we have a stronger position on the Fortune 500 list than other powerful brands including Coca-Cola (62), Tyson Foods (66), Mass Mutual Life Insurance (76), Allstate (81), TIAA-CREF (82), American Express (85), Nike (91), Northwestern Mutual (100), Facebook (157), Kellogg (207), and MasterCard (294).
+With 2015 revenue of more than $45 billion, according to Fortune’s proprietary formula, we once again retained our title as the largest mutual life insurance company in the United States.

 Human Rights Campaign—Corporate Equality Index.

-New York Life has received a perfect score of 100 percent on the 2017 Corporate Equality Index, a national benchmarking survey and report on corporate policies and practices related to LGBT workplace equality, administered by the Human Rights Campaign Foundation.
-New York Life joins the ranks of 516 major U.S. businesses that also earned top marks this year.
+We received a perfect score of 100 percent on the 2017 Corporate Equality Index, a national benchmarking survey and report on corporate policies and practices related to LGBT workplace equality, administered by the Human Rights Campaign Foundation.
+We join the ranks of 516 major U.S. businesses that also earned top marks this year.

 Training magazine’s “Training Top 125.”

-New York Life was named to Training magazine’s “Training Top 125” ranking for 2017, a ranking of a company's excellence in employer-sponsored training and development programs.
-New York Life was recognized as a company that shows great commitment to employee development.
+Our name was added to Training magazine’s “Training Top 125” ranking for 2017, a ranking of a company's excellence in employer-sponsored training and development programs.
+We were recognized as a company that shows great commitment to employee development.
 Now in its 17th year, the Training Top 125 ranking is based on statistics including total training budget; number of training hours per employee program; goals, evaluation, measurement, and workplace surveys; hours of training per employee annually; and detailed formal programs.

 2017 Military Friendly® Schools and Employers Award.

-New York Life received a silver Military Friendly® Employer Award for 2017 from Victory Media, the originator of the family of Military Friendly® employment, entrepreneurship and education resources for veterans and their families.
-The company was honored for being an organization with a revenue of over $1 billion that offers outstanding programs and support for our nation's veterans and their families.
+Our company received a silver Military Friendly® Employer Award for 2017 from Victory Media, the originator of the family of Military Friendly® employment, entrepreneurship and education resources for veterans and their families.
+We were recognized for being an organization with a revenue of over $1 billion that offers outstanding programs and support for our nation's veterans and their families.

 2016 “Working Mother 100 Best Companies.”

-New York Life has been named one of the 2016 “Working Mother 100 Best Companies” for its outstanding leadership in creating progressive programs for its work force in the areas of advancement of women, flexibility, child care and paid parental leave.
+We were named one of the 2016 “Working Mother 100 Best Companies” for our outstanding leadership in creating progressive programs for our work force in the areas of advancement of women, flexibility, child care and paid parental leave.

 Anita Borg Institute Leadership Index 2016

-New York Life was named to the 2016 Top Companies for Women Technologists Leadership Index by The Anita Borg Institute (ABI).
+Our name was added to the 2016 Top Companies for Women Technologists Leadership Index by The Anita Borg Institute (ABI).
 ABI is a nonprofit organization focused on the advancement of women in computing.
 The national benchmark program named 25 organizations as leaders in recruiting, retaining and advancing more women in technical role.
-ABI evaluated 60 companies with more than 1.4 million US employees, including 552,000 technologists across 10 industries, and found that New York Life and 24 other companies scored above the industry mean.
+ABI evaluated 60 companies with more than 1.4 million US employees, including 552,000 technologists across 10 industries, and found that we and 24 other companies scored above the industry mean.

 DiversityInc’s “Top 50 Companies for Diversity.”

-New York Life has been named one of DiversityInc’s “Top 50 Companies for Diversity” for 2016, ranking 23rd on this prestigious list.
-As a top company, New York Life was highlighted for its talent pipeline, equitable talent development, CEO and leadership commitment, and supplier diversity.
-The company is on the list for the fourth year in a row.
+Our company was named one of DiversityInc’s “Top 50 Companies for Diversity” for 2016, ranking 23rd on this prestigious list.
+As a top company, we were highlighted for our talent pipeline, equitable talent development, CEO and leadership commitment, and supplier diversity.
+We made this list for the fourth year in a row.

 Working Mother Best Companies for Multicultural Women 2016.

-New York Life was selected for the 2016 Working Mother 100 Best Companies based on an extensive application with more than 400 questions on workforce representation, benefits, childcare, advancement programs, flexibility policies and more.
-In selecting this year’s winning companies, we gave particular weight to representation of women, advancement programs and flex.
-For this year’s Working Mother 100 Best, particular weight was given to representation of women, flexible scheduling options, and advancement programs.
+We were selected for the 2016 Working Mother 100 Best Companies based on an extensive application with more than 400 questions on workforce representation, benefits, childcare, advancement programs, flexibility policies and more.
+In selecting this year’s winning companies, Working Mother gave particular weight to representation of women, advancement programs and flexible scheduling options.

 Profiles in Diversity Journal’s Diversity Leader Award-Honorable mention.

-New York Life has earned Profiles in Diversity Journal’s 2016 Diversity Leader Award.
+Our company earned Profiles in Diversity Journal’s 2016 Diversity Leader Award.
 The award is given to companies that are advancing the evolution of diversity and inclusion.
-New York Life was recognized for using the expertise of their diversity team in new ways to help them meet the challenges of today’s business environment.
+We were recognized for using the expertise of their diversity team in new ways to help them meet the challenges of today’s business environment.
 Organizations are assessed based on progress in categories such as employee engagement, opportunities for advancement, board composition, workplace recognition, community engagement and more.
 The award also celebrates outstanding diversity officers and chief diversity ambassadors whose work to leverage the power of their companies' diverse workforce is instrumental to their business’ success.